Gilbert Lea

-Gilbert Lea (December 16, 1912 – May 4, 2008) was an American football player, advertising executive and publisher.
+Gilbert Lea (December 16, 1912 – May 4, 2008) was an American football player, army veteran, advertising executive, and publisher.

-Biography
+Early years

-Lea was born in Bala Cynwyd, Pennsylvania, and grew up in Wynnewood.
-His father was Langdon "Biffy" Lea, one of the greatest football players in the history of Princeton University — a three time consensus All-American tackle who went on to be a head football coach at Princeton and the University of Michigan.
+Lea was born in 1912 at Bala Cynwyd, Pennsylvania.
+He grew up in Wynnewood, Pennsylvania.
+His father was Langdon Lea, a three time consensus All-American tackle at Princeton who later served as head football coach at Princeton and the University of Michigan.
 A history of Princeton football notes that Gilbert Lea was a "tiger from birth," as his father raised him to play football "as he had ... all out."